ADGEfficiency/adgefficiency.github.io/_posts/2018-02-25-getting-to-zero-jenkins.md

 Today's low interest rates should make investing in nuclear more attractive, yet nuclear in the West is reducing in capacity.
 The West has largely forgotten how to build nuclear on time and on budget, with South Korea becoming the world leader in nuclear builds.

-Smaller nuclear plants can help made the investment easier to swallow.
-Smaller plants also reduce construction and financing risks, and allow manufacturing to be done in factories (rather than on be assembled on site).
+Smaller nuclear plants can help make the investment easier to swallow.
+Smaller plants also reduce construction and financing risks, and allow manufacturing to be done in factories (rather than be assembled on site).

 ###  Variable renewables peak
 Jenkins shows the optimal relative mixture of low carbon resources as a function of carbon limits.
 Figure 1 below shows that initially it is optimal to focus on increasing the relative share of variable renewables on the grid.

-It also shows that later on the grid requires other types of resources to deliver the lowest cost electrictiy supply.
+It also shows that later on the grid requires other types of resources to deliver the lowest cost electricity supply.
 Eventually the costs of operating a variable renewable grid become so large that more expensive but dispatchable low carbon generation (i.e. nuclear) becomes the optimal economic decision.

 ![Figure 1]({{ "/assets/getting_zero/fig1.png"}})
 **[Figure 1 – It's not a straight line to zero (Getting to Zero: Pathways to Zero Carbon Electricity Systems) ](https://kleinmanenergy.upenn.edu/sites/default/files/Getting_to_Zero.pdf)**